0x80/mono-ts/README.md

   writes, pubsub events etc.
 - [api](./services/api) A 2nd gen Firebase function (based on Cloud Run) serving as an API endpoint.
 This package also illustrates how to use secrets.

-## Deployment

-I consider deployment a bit out-of-scope for this demo.

-For deployment to Firebase, you will have to set up and configure an actual project, but it is not required to run this demo since by default it runs on local emulators.

 ## The "built packages" strategy